nboro/dash_app/README.md

-# A simple dash app containing 2 interactive visualizations
+# Dash app
-This is a plotly dash app i made as assignment for the course Data Visualization
+This is a plotly dash app I made as an assignment for the course Data Visualization.
+The app contains 2 interactive visualizations.